Transport in Poland

 Transport in Poland involves air, water, road and rail transportation.
 The country has a large network of municipal public transport, such as buses, trams and the metro.
-As a country located at the 'cross-roads' of Europe, Poland, with its highly developed economy, is a nation with a large and increasingly modern network of transport infrastructure.
+As a country located at the 'cross-roads' of Europe, Poland is a nation with a large and increasingly modern network of transport infrastructure.

 The country's most important waterway is the Vistula river.
 The largest seaports are the Port of Gdańsk, the Port of Gdynia and the Port of Szczecin.
 Air travel is generally used for international travel, with many flights originating at Warsaw Chopin Airport.
 Railways connect all of Poland's major cities and the state-owned Polish State Railways (PKP) corporation, through its subsidiaries, runs a great number of domestic and international services of varying speed and comfort.
 In addition to this, five out of sixteen Polish voivodeships have their own regional rail service providers.

 Rail transport

 Poland is served by an extensive network of railways.
 In most cities the main railway station is located near a city centre and is well connected to the local transportation system.
 The infrastructure is operated by PKP Group.
 The rail network is very dense in western and northern Poland, while eastern part of the country is less developed.
 The capital city, Warsaw, has the country's only rapid transit system: the Warsaw Metro.

 The only high-speed rail line (though by most definitions, real high-speed rail only includes speeds over 200 km/h) in central-eastern Europe is the Central Rail Line (Poland), Centralna Magistrala Kolejowa (CMK).
 It has a length of 223 km, and was built in 1971–1977; it links Warsaw with Kraków and Katowice.
 Most trains on the CMK operate at speeds up to 160 km/h, but since December 2014 new Alstom Pendolino ED250 trains operate on a 90 km section of the CMK at 200 km/h, and improvements under way should raise the authorized speed to 200 km/h on most of the line.
 In test runs on the CMK in November 2013 a new Pendolino ED250 train set a new Polish speed record of 293 km/h.